 Investors are given a six (6) day cooling off period within which they may withdraw the full amount of their investment.
 If there is any material adverse change relating to the offer during the offer period, the investors must be notified of such change and will be given the option to withdraw their investment if they choose to do so.

-The emergence of ECF is just another innovative example of how technologies are disrupting the traditional means of funding, democratizing access to capital as well as offering up more investment opportunities to everyone.
+The emergence of ECF platform is just another innovative example of how technologies are disrupting the traditional means of funding, democratizing access to capital as well as offering up more investment opportunities to everyone.